Lynching of Lation Scott: Capture

-On December 1, ten days after the accusation, he was found.
-Scott was seeking work in Oakfield, Tennessee, and the foreman at the job recognized him.
+On December 1, ten days after the accusation, Scott was found.
+He was seeking work in Oakfield, Tennessee, and the foreman at the job recognized him.
 The foreman held Scott and sent for Sheriff Perry of Madison County, Tennessee.
 Sheriff Perry notified Sheriff Bryant of Dyer County and Bryant immediately came and moved Scott to the jail in Union City.

 The police held Scott overnight and word of his arrest quickly spread to the neighboring counties.
 During the night, Bryant found out that many people knew where Scott was being held, so he sent a deputy and a night watchman to get Scott.
 It was reported that they also traveled with an undertaker and Bryant's brother-in-law.
 The men did not take a secret or alternate route to Dyersburg.
 While transporting Scott, the car was surrounded by men who blocked the road.
 The deputies gave up Scott and phone calls were made, while Scott was transported to Dyersburg.

 Once in Dyersburg, the mob quickly obtained a confession from Scott.
 The leaders in the mob decided to hold a kangaroo court to determine guilt.
 Scott was ushered into the nearby courtroom and a jury was selected and seated.
 David Moss, manager of the local Phoenix Cotton Oil Mill, acted as judge and told Scott to stand up.
 Scott complied.
 Moss asked, "Are you guilty or are you not guilty?"
 Scott replied that he was guilty and the jury then found him guilty.
 Moss then addressed the mob and asked if they wanted Scott burned or hanged.
-He also told them "to remember that it was Sunday." and he asked them to think of the town's reputation.
+He also told them "to remember that it was Sunday," and he asked them to think of the town's reputation.
 It was later revealed that the farmer and his wife both wanted Scott burned.